Sanjana-Shankar/procurement-documents-concepts-translator/README.md

 Providing detailed expense breakdowns to give finance teams visibility into every line item.

-Enabling interactive queries via a Q&A chatbot for fast insights and anomaly detection.
+Enabling interactive queries via a Q&A agent for fast insights and anomaly detection.

 The ultimate goal is to streamline procurement analytics, maintain budget control, and prevent overspending by transforming messy invoices into actionable, organized data.